TSummersLab/SMART_matlab/README.md

-# Sphero MATLAB
+# Sphero Distributed Robotic Platform
-The Sphero MATLAB platform is a platform developed at the University of Texas at Dallas (UTD).
-The sphero_matlab package, which relies on the MATLAB [Sphero Connectivity Package](https://www.mathworks.com/matlabcentral/fileexchange/52481-sphero-connectivity-package), provides a platform to control a group of Sphero robots, in a centralized or distributed manner, and monitoring the robots through a webcam.
-The package is used to collect experimental results for novel control algorithms.
+The Sphero Distributed Robotic Platform is developed at the University of Texas at Dallas (UTD).
+It consists of a Matlab platform, which relies on the MATLAB [Sphero Connectivity Package](https://www.mathworks.com/matlabcentral/fileexchange/52481-sphero-connectivity-package), and a ROS platform that will be made available soon.
+This platform provides control over a group of Sphero robots, in a centralized or distributed manner, and monitors the robots through a webcam.
+The package is used to test and collect experimental results for several novel control algorithms.

 ## Outline of sphero_matlab README Documentation
 * [About the Spheros](#about-the-spheros)